I’m not a salesman, but I’ve sold many things.

 At the age of 11, I sold cellphones at my uncle’s telecom store in Makati.
 When I worked for GK CSI, I sold everything from kamoteng kahoy, talong, and chicharon (no relation to Lapid’s ).

 For my first full-time job in the States, I sold consumer banking products.
-I was exposed to the world of cold calls, sales scripts, and selling people things that they didn’t need.
+I was exposed to the world of cold calls and sales scripts.
 My personality wasn’t cut out for a “sales” job.
-Pitching for me was like pulling teeth.
+Back then, pitching for me was like pulling teeth.

-However, as much as I disliked my experience in sales, it taught me many things.
-It taught me things such as how to use assumptive language, but never to assume about a person based on his/her appearance.
+However, a job in sales taught me many things.
+It taught me how to use assumptive language, and never to make assumptions about a person based on his/her appearance.

 I also learned how to pitch the sale to ALL customers who met the basic criteria.
 In my banking stint, one of the most successful salesmen in the region was selling credit cards.
 He never failed to ask every customer that he encountered about applying for a credit card.
 He wasn’t scared to ask, and most importantly, he wasn’t scared to hear: